-Seven Time-Tested Money Management Rules
+Colby's Time-Tested Money Management Rules

 to Ensure Survival over the Long Run

-2. Always trade in the direction of the larger trends, with the most emphasis on the Primary Tide that lasts many months or years.
+11. Long-term investors can put the odds in their favor by investing with the Primary Tide that typically lasts many months or years.
 In a Bull Market, look only for opportunities to enter long and close long.
-In a Bear Market, look only for opportunities to enter short and close short.
+Stay out of Primary Bear Markets, or look only for opportunities to enter short and close short.

-Copyright © 2000-2012 by www.robertwcolby.com.
+Copyright © 2000-2021 by www.robertwcolby.com.
 All rights reserved.

 Robert W. Colby, CMT (Chartered Market Technician), is a consultant to institutional and private investors and traders.
 Colby provides custom research services tailored to your objectives, whether they be short-term trading, long-term investing, or something in between.
 Colby also teaches and speaks at educational seminars, conferences, and workshops.
-Over his 42 years of professional experience, Colby has become known the world over for his expertise, objectivity, independence, and integrity.
+Over his 50 years of professional experience, Colby has become known the world over for his expertise, objectivity, independence, and integrity.
 Please click here to contact Colby directly.